COVID-19 Laboratory Testing at Public Health Ontario

 What type of COVID-19 testing does PHO do?

-PHO performs thousands of COVID-19 diagnostic tests every day in partnership with many hospital, academic and private labs across the province.
+PHO performs COVID-19 diagnostic tests in partnership with many hospital, academic and private labs across the province.
 This network of labs, coordinated by Ontario Health, came together in early 2020, in order to meet the increased demand for testing.

 PHO also acts as Ontario’s reference laboratory for COVID-19 testing.
 This means that we provide support to new labs as they come online with testing and also validate early samples from those labs to confirm the accuracy of the testing.
 We also validate new test methods (in collaboration with partner labs, including the National Microbiology Lab) and provide expertise to inform the evolution of Ontario’s testing strategy, including how these new methods are implemented.